HandyGold75/DMARC-Analyzer/README.md

 ## Updates

+### V1.5.1

+* Optimized the way items are firstly cached a litle bit more.

 ### V1.5.0

-* Reworked and organized most of the code to be easier to navigate (Yes again. . .)
+* Reworked and organized most of the code to be easier to navigate (Yes again. . .).
 * Optimized the way items are firstly cached to make this noticeable faster.
 * Optimized most of the code to make launching with a filled cache a bit faster.
 * Reworked the loading splash screen and it now shows the progress of caching items.